Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The British Royal Family in wax

-Looking for direct access to the Madame Tussauds Museum and all its activities?
+Looking for direct access to Madame Tussauds Museum and all its activities?
 Get the Premium Ticket and enjoy a VIP experience.
 With this ticket you will skip the queues and get the most out of your visit to the museum.

 • Access to the Sherlock Holmes Experience

-• Fast track access to the Spirit of London Ride
+• Fast-track access to the Spirit of London Ride

-• Fast track access to the Star Wars Experience
+• Fast-track access to the Star Wars Experience

-:::link|text=Book your tickets for the Madame Tussauds Museum|element=pa-666:::
+Book your tickets to the Madame Tussauds Museum

 London Eye| ©Bruno Abatti